vruusmann/blog/_posts/2016-02-05-tidying_adaboost_pmml.md

 The JPMML-Model library provides an example command-line application `org.jpmml.model.CopyExample`, which reads a PMML schema version 3.X or 4.X document, applies a list of Visitor classes to the interim PMML class model object, and writes the result as a PMML schema version 4.2 document.

 This application comes bundled with Visitor classes of the JPMML-Model library.
 The use of third-party Visitor classes is possible if their JAR file(s) have been appended to the application classpath.
-The following command performs the transformation of the PMML document "ada.pmml" to a new PMML document "ada-tidy.pmml" by applying a list of three transformers.
+The following command performs the transformation of the PMML document `ada.pmml` to a new PMML document `ada-tidy.pmml` by applying a list of three transformers.
 It assumes that the snapshot versions of JPMML-Model and JPMML-Evaluator libraries are located in directories `jpmml-model` and `jpmml-evaluator`, respectively.

 ```
 $ java -cp jpmml-model/pmml-model-example/target/example-1.2-SNAPSHOT.jar:jpmml-evaluator/pmml-rattle/target/pmml-rattle-1.2-SNAPSHOT.jar:jpmml-evaluator/pmml-evaluator-example/target/example-1.2-SNAPSHOT.jar org.jpmml.model.CopyExample --input ada.pmml --output ada-tidy.pmml --visitor-classes org.jpmml.rattle.PredicateTransformer,org.jpmml.model.visitors.MiningSchemaCleaner,org.jpmml.rattle.ScoreDistributionCleaner